antonfirsov/docs/2017/02-Feb/week4/docker.md

 - **Develop in a container** -- You can develop in a consistent environment, making development and production environments very similar (avoiding issues like global state on developer machines).
 Visual Studio Docker Tools even enable you to start a container directly from Visual Studio.
 - **Test in a container** -- You can test in a container, reducing failures due to incorrectly configured environments or other changes left behind from the last test.
 - **Build in a container** -- You can build code in a container, avoiding the need to correctly configure shared build machines for multiple environments but instead move to a "BYOC" (bring your own container) approach.
-- **Deployment in test, stage, production and other environments** -- You can deploy a read-only image through all of your environments, reducing failures due to differences in configuration, typically only changing the behavior of the image via external configuration (for example, injected environment variables).
+- **Deployment in test, stage, production and other environments** -- You can deploy an image through all of your environments, reducing failures due to differences in configuration, typically only changing the behavior of the image via external configuration (for example, injected environment variables).

 How to get started
 ------------------

-You can get started using .NET docker containers right now, on Windows, macOS or Linux.
+You can get started using .NET Docker containers right now, on Windows, macOS or Linux.
 First, you need a Docker client.
 The best place to get that is [Docker.com](https://www.docker.com/products/docker).
 If you are on Windows, we recommend [Docker for Windows](https://docs.docker.com/docker-for-windows/install/).
 It supports both Windows and Linux containers.

 If you are new to Docker, I recommend that you check out the [Get Started with Docker](https://docs.docker.com/engine/getstarted/) section in the Docker documentation.
 That's where I started.
 The instructions use Linux containers, but don't let that scare you off if you are not a Linux user.
-The instructions are general and focus on general Docker concepts and mechanisms.
+There you can find instructions for using the Docker client on your OS as well as guides that focus on general Docker concepts and mechanisms.

-I'm a big fan of the [Docker Whalesay](https://docs.docker.com/engine/getstarted/step_three/) image that is used in the Docker gettng started instructiosn, so wanted something similar for .NET.
+I'm a big fan of the [Docker Whalesay](https://docs.docker.com/engine/getstarted/step_three/) image that is used in the Docker getting started instructions, so wanted something similar for .NET.
 We already had a [dotnet-bot](https://github.com/dotnet-bot) sample that does almost the same thing, so I only needed to package it up as a Docker image.
 I hope you like it!

 Once you have basic knowledge of Docker, then try the samples we created for using .NET with Docker.
 They should help you get started with .NET and Docker in your environment.
 We created two sets of samples since there are key differences between .NET Core and .NET Framework that require different Dockerfiles and other artifacts.

 - [.NET Core + Docker samples](https://github.com/dotnet/dotnet-docker-samples)
 - [.NET Framework + Docker samples](https://github.com/microsoft/dotnet-framework-docker-samples)

-To make trying these images even easier, we provisioned a couple of the images to DockerHub.
+To make trying these images even easier, we pushed a couple of the images to Docker Hub.

 - [.NET Core sample images](https://hub.docker.com/r/microsoft/dotnet-samples/)
 - [.NET Framework sample images](https://hub.docker.com/r/microsoft/dotnet-framework-samples/)

 You can try .NET on your machine without installing anything (except Docker), by using the sample images.
 That said, I think trying the samples locally is still the best idea to fully experience and evaluate .NET with Docker.

-As an example, for .NET Core, try the following Linux image (even on Windows):
+As an example, for .NET Core, try the following Linux image (if using Docker for Windows be sure to switch to Linux Containers):

 ```console
 docker run microsoft/dotnet-samples

 ```

-.NET in DockerHub
+.NET in Docker Hub
 -----------------

 One of the most important aspects of using .NET with Docker is relying on the .NET base images that the .NET Team provides.
 There are at least four reasons why using the .NET base images is a good idea: